Last updated: June 2026

-The Zhangjiajie Glass Bridge is one of China's most impressive attractions and one of the highest and longest glass bridges in the world.
-Spanning the Zhangjiajie Grand Canyon, over 430 metres long and roughly 300 metres above the valley floor, the bridge lets you walk across a fully transparent surface with the canyon visible directly beneath your feet.
+The Zhangjiajie Glass Bridge is one of the highest and longest glass bridges in the world, suspended over the Zhangjiajie Grand Canyon.
+It's over 430 metres long and around 300 metres high, with a fully transparent surface and the canyon visible right beneath your feet.
+I'll admit it made me a little nervous at first, especially looking down, because it's high up between the valleys.

 Is the Glass Bridge worth visiting?

 Yes, especially for those doing a full Zhangjiajie itinerary.
-The bridge combines modern engineering with breathtaking natural scenery and offers a perspective of the Grand Canyon that no trail or viewpoint can replicate.
-Even for those with a fear of heights, the experience is controlled and safe.
+The bridge offers a perspective of the Grand Canyon that no trail or viewpoint can replicate.
+For those with a fear of heights it can be a challenge, but the structure is controlled and safe; in the end, the nerves pass and the scenery stays with you.

 Where is the Glass Bridge?